acoupi/acoupi/docs/developer_guide/components.md

 The [Messengers](../../src/acoupi/components/messengers.py): component defines how to send detections (i.e., clean model outputs) to a remote server.
 The class implements two subclasses `MQTTMessenger` and `HTTPMessenger`.

 #### Stores
 The [Stores](../../src/acoupi/components/stores/sqlite/store.py) component is in charge of storing the information ofwhat recordings and detections have been made.
 This includes storing metadata about the recordings and detections, such as the date and time of the recording, and the type of animal or sound detected.
-The class implements the subclass SqliteStore.
+The class implements the subclass `SqliteStore`.

 #### Message Stores
 The [MessageStores](../../src/acoupi/components/message_stores/sqlite/message_store.py) component is charge of storing information about which messages have been successfully sent or are missing.